ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/09-code-tuning.md

 optimizations for you in an effort to optimize the expression yourself.
 Always check that your "optimizations" really do improve the program by running the program before and after the change on a suitable benchmark set of input.
-Many times I have been wrong about the positive effects of code tuning in my own programs.
-Most often I am wrong when I try to optimize an expression.
-It is hard to do better than the compiler.
+It is very hard to do better than a good compiler.

 The greatest time and space improvements come from a better data structure or algorithm.
 The most important rule of code tuning is: